Welcome Future Spartans!

 Whether you are still considering becoming a Spartan, or have already been admitted to MSU, the RCPD website provides answers to many of your questions regarding the services we provide.

 During your time at MSU, the RCPD will be here every step of the way with resources including an assigned specialist with whom you can meet one-on-one with to discuss academic and disability concerns.
-The RCPD also provides access to a variety of assistive technologies, programs and resources, scholarships, and a community of peers, faculty, and staff who are determined to help you achieve a fulfilling college experience.
+The RCPD also provides access to a variety of first-year programming, assistive technologies, resources, scholarships, and a community of peers, faculty, and staff who are determined to help you achieve a fulfilling college experience.

 Please take a few minutes and explore our website, view the RCPD@MSU video, browse the Ability Blog, and contact us with any questions.
 RCPD combines an ability-based philosophy with staff dedication, renowned faculty, and loyal benefactors to change lives one student at a time.
 MSU is a community of leaders, change agents, and visionaries – welcome to this wonderful university and to the RCPD.

 How is College Different than High School?

 The accommodations process looks different at MSU than it did in high school.
 Documentation and disability status do not follow a student from high school to college.
 If a student needs accommodations at MSU, they must identify and register with RCPD (RCPD will not know a student's disability status until they self-identify).

 Here are some of the major things to note about the differences between high school and college: